Be honest. We all know we’re going there, but what do we really know about life after death? Like, is there one or what?

 When did you realize that living doesn’t just go on forever?

 Like most of those I grew up with, I became an adult as a casual Christian, not following any religion closely or knowing much about it.
-I seldom went to church, and when it came to life after death, I accepted the basics without much thought.
+Then, it went away altogether.
+I went to church for weddings and funerals, and when it came to life after death, I didn’t waste a lot of thought because it was impossible to know.

 Questions about life after death shouldn’t change my way of going about my business.
 If I needed fear or hopes for heaven to inspire doing the right thing, I was weak.